-country in the master variable to the country with the same ordinal rank in the input variable.
+the master and the input variables.
+Having obtained master and input variable ranks for each observation, we next create a "match" variable which rescales the input variable by assigning the cardinal value of the country in the master variable to the country with the same ordinal rank in the input variable.
 For example, if Albania, Burundi, Cameroon, and Denmark were to have master variable scores of 0.45, 0.61, 0.65, and 0.89, and input variable scores of 0.82, 0.94, 0.31, and 0.46, then they would receive "match" scores of 0.65, 0.89, 0.45, and 0.61.

-Each observation which has a value in the input variable will receive a matched value.
-This matching is done against the master variable for each of the K input variables (sub-indices) used in creating the index.
+Each observation which has a value in the input variable will receive a matched value, matched against the master variable for each of the K input variables (sub-indices) used in creating the index.
 Once the match values are assigned for each of the input variables, the K match variables are averaged to create the index score for each country.

-As the indexing process is obviously influenced by the draw of the random normal master variable (scaled to be roughly bounded between 0 and 1), the newly created index score is fed back through the indexing process as a new master variable.
-This process continues recursively until the index reaches convergence.
-Our convergence parameter here is 10-4 for the sum of the squared differences between the master variable and resulting index within a particular iteration.
+As the indexing process is obviously influenced by the draw of the random normal master variable, the newly created index score is fed back through the indexing process as a new master variable.
+This process iterates recursively until the index reaches convergence.
+Our convergence parameter is $10^{-4}$ for the sum of the squared differences between the master variable and resulting index within a particular iteration.
 As a further check, this convergence process is run with 1,000 Monte Carlo runs for each index.
-A country's final score is its average score across these 1,000 runs.
+A country's final score is its average score across the 1,000 runs.
 The reported standard error for each country is the average of the standard error across 1000 runs where the standard error in each individual run is the standard error across the K matched variable scores in the final (converged) indexing iteration.
 Because the law of large numbers assures that the means of the index means over the 1,000 Monte Carlo runs is distributed asymptotically normal, assigning the initial master variable a normal distribution at the outset does not seem egregious.